lucas-riedlshah/portfolio-website/src/views/projects/The-Comic-Book-Library.md

   coverImage: /static/TheComicBookLibrary_CoverImage.png
 </route>

 Created in my second year of university, this project uses Python with Flask and SQLAlchemy to present a dataset of comic books.
-It is quite a simple application and definitely has room for improvement, but given that it was created as an assignment for a university course, I have no plans to take it any further.

 You can directly access the website [here](https://lucasrs.pythonanywhere.com/).
 [View on GitHub](https://github.com/lucas-riedlshah/compsci235-assignment2)